30 High Protein Lunch Ideas for Work You Can Meal Prep in Under an Hour

 28 High-Protein Breakfasts That Don’t Involve a Single Egg (Because Sometimes You Just Can’t)

-The case for Protein Overnight Oats: Protein overnight oats are the breakfast that doubles as lunch when you want something sweet and filling.
-A jar has about 25 grams of protein and includes Greek yogurt and protein powder in the recipe.
+Why pack this for lunch: Protein overnight oats are the breakfast that doubles as lunch when you want something sweet and filling.

-Take a 16 oz mason jar or container then layer the ingredients in this order: 1/2 cup of rolled oats (not instant), 1/2 cup of plain Greek yogurt, 1/2 cup of any kind of milk, 1 scoop (about 25-30 grams) of protein powder (vanilla or unflavored), 1 tablespoon of chia seeds, 1 tablespoon of maple syrup or honey, and a pinch of salt.
-Mix all the ingredients and then keep in refrigerator for 6-8 hours (the longer the better).
-The oats are ready if you can keep a spoon in and it doesn’t fall.
-For lunch, pack a separate small container for toppings: 1/4 cup of fresh berries, 1 tablespoon of nut butter, and a small handful of granola or chopped nuts.
-To keep the granola crunchy, the toppings can be stored separately.
+Using Greek yogurt and protein powder, each jar can contain 25+ grams of protein.
+For this, you will need a 16 oz (or 1 pint) mason jar or container.
+Start by adding 1/2 cup of rolled oats (no instant), 1/2 cup of plain Greek yogurt, 1/2 cup of milk, 1 scoop (about 25-30 grams) of protein powder (use vanilla or unflavored), 1 tablespoon of chia seeds, 1 tablespoon of maple syrup or honey, and a pinch of salt.
+Mix well in the jar and refrigerate for a minimum of 6-8 hours.
+The oats are ready to eat when a spoon can stand in them for a second then sink.

 22) Sardine Snack Plate